MicrosoftDocs/powerShell-Docs.sv-se/reference/docs-conceptual/dsc/getting-started/azureDscexthistory.md

 ---
-description: Läs mer om versions historiken för det önskade tillägget för tillstånds konfiguration (DSC) i Azure. ms.date: 06/21/2018
+description: Learn about the version history for the Desired State Configuration (DSC) extension in Azure. ms.date: 06/21/2018
-keywords: DSC, PowerShell, Azure, tillägg
+keywords: dsc, powershell, azure, extension
-title: Versions historik för Azure DSC-tillägg ms.openlocfilehash: d97ba879679972752196e3f16d0dfb7c731776b9 ms.sourcegitcommit: 18985d07ef024378c8590dc7a983099ff9225672
+title: Azure DSC Extension Version History ms.openlocfilehash: 7a89037d62cb2c8580141d2b177fdded5db654eb ms.sourcegitcommit: d43f66071f1f33b350d34fa1f46f3a35910c5d24
 ms.translationtype: MT
 ms.contentlocale: sv-SE
-ms.lasthandoff: 10/04/2019
+ms.lasthandoff: 11/23/2019
-ms.locfileid: "71941924"
+ms.locfileid: "74417293"
 ---
-# <a name="azure-desired-state-configuration-extension-version-history"></a>Versions historik för det önskade tillstånds konfigurations tillägget i Azure
+# <a name="azure-desired-state-configuration-extension-version-history"></a>Azure Desired State Configuration extension version history

-Det virtuella Azure-tillägget för önskad tillstånds konfiguration (DSC) uppdateras som-nödvändigt för att stödja förbättringar och nya funktioner som levereras av Azure, Windows Server och Windows Management Framework (WMF) som innehåller Windows PowerShell.
+The Azure Desired State Configuration (DSC) VM Extension is updated as-needed to support enhancements and new capabilities delivered by Azure, Windows Server, and the Windows Management Framework (WMF) that includes Windows PowerShell.

-Den här artikeln innehåller information om varje version av Azure DSC VM-tillägget, vilka miljöer som stöds och kommentarer och kommentarer om nya funktioner eller ändringar.
+This article will provide information about each version of the Azure DSC VM Extension, what environments it supports, and comments and remarks on new features or changes.

-## <a name="latest-version"></a>Senaste version
+## <a name="latest-version"></a>Latest Version

-### <a name="version-276"></a>Version 2,76
+### <a name="version-276"></a>Version 2.76

-- **Utgivnings datum:**
+- **Release date:**
-  - 9 maj 2018 (Azure) | 21 juni 2018 (Azure Kina, Azure Government)
+  - May 9, 2018 (Azure) | June 21, 2018 (Azure China, Azure Government)
-- **OS-support:**
+- **OS support:**
   - Windows Server 2016
   - Windows Server 2012 R2
   - Windows Server 2012
   - Windows Server 2008 R2 SP1
-  - Windows-klient 7/8.1/10
+  - Windows Client 7/8.1/10
   - Nano Server
-- **WMF-support:**
+- **WMF support:**
   - WMF 5.1
-  - WMF 5,0 RTM
+  - WMF 5.0 RTM
-  - WMF 4,0-uppdatering
+  - WMF 4.0 Update
-  - WMF 4,0
+  - WMF 4.0
-- **Miljö**
+- **Environment:**
   - Azure
-  - Azure Kina
+  - Azure China
   - Azure Government
-- **!** Den här versionen använder DSC som ingår i Windows Server 2016; för andra Windows-operativ system installerar den [Windows Management Framework 5,1](https://blogs.msdn.microsoft.com/powershell/2016/12/06/wmf-5-1-releasing-january-2017/) (installation av WMF kräver en omstart).
-För Nano Server installeras DSC-rollen på den virtuella datorn.
+- **Remarks:** This version uses DSC as included in Windows Server 2016; for other Windows OSes, it installs the [Windows Management Framework 5.1](https://blogs.msdn.microsoft.com/powershell/2016/12/06/wmf-5-1-releasing-january-2017/) (installing WMF requires a reboot).
+For Nano Server, DSC role is installed on the VM.
 - **Nya funktioner:**
-  - Förbättringar i tilläggets metadata för under status och andra mindre fel korrigeringar.
+  - Improvement in extension metadata for substatus and other minor bug fixes.

-## <a name="supported-versions"></a>Versioner som stöds
+## <a name="supported-versions"></a>Supported Versions

 > [!WARNING]
-> Version 2,4 till 2,13 Använd WMF 5,0 offentlig för hands version vars signerings certifikat upphör att gälla i augusti 2016.
-Mer information om det här problemet finns i [blogg inlägg](https://blogs.msdn.microsoft.com/powershell/2016/05/24/azure-dsc-extension-versions-2-4-up-to-2-13-will-retire-in-august/).
+> Versions 2.4 through 2.13 use WMF 5.0 Public Preview whose signing certificates expired in August 2016.
+For more information about this issue, see [blog post](https://blogs.msdn.microsoft.com/powershell/2016/05/24/azure-dsc-extension-versions-2-4-up-to-2-13-will-retire-in-august/).

 ### <a name="version-275"></a>Version 2.75

-- **Utgivnings datum:** 5 mars 2018
+- **Release date:** March 5, 2018
-- **OS-support:** Windows Server 2016, Windows Server 2012 R2, Windows Server 2012, Windows Server 2008 R2 SP1, Windows-klient 7/8.1/10, Nano Server
+- **OS support:** Windows Server 2016, Windows Server 2012 R2, Windows Server 2012, Windows Server 2008 R2 SP1, Windows Client 7/8.1/10, Nano Server
-- **WMF-support:** WMF 5,1, WMF 5,0 RTM, WMF 4,0 Update, WMF 4,0
+- **WMF support:** WMF 5.1, WMF 5.0 RTM, WMF 4.0 Update, WMF 4.0
-- **Miljö** Azure
+- **Environment:** Azure
-- **!** Den här versionen använder DSC som ingår i Windows Server 2016; för andra Windows-operativ system installerar den [Windows Management Framework 5,1](https://blogs.msdn.microsoft.com/powershell/2016/12/06/wmf-5-1-releasing-january-2017/) (installation av WMF kräver en omstart).
-För Nano Server installeras DSC-rollen på den virtuella datorn.
+- **Remarks:** This version uses DSC as included in Windows Server 2016; for other Windows OSes, it installs the [Windows Management Framework 5.1](https://blogs.msdn.microsoft.com/powershell/2016/12/06/wmf-5-1-releasing-january-2017/) (installing WMF requires a reboot).
+For Nano Server, DSC role is installed on the VM.
 - **Nya funktioner:**
-  - När GitHub senaste flytt till TLS 1,2 kan du inte publicera en virtuell dator till Azure Automation DSC med hjälp av gör det själv Resource Manager-mallar som är tillgängliga på Azure Marketplace eller använda DSC-tillägget för att hämta alla konfigurationer som finns på GitHub.
-Ett fel som liknar följande visas vid distribution av tillägget:
+  - After GitHub's recent move to TLS 1.2, you can't onboard a VM to Azure Automation DSC using DIY Resource Manager templates available on Azure Marketplace or use DSC extension to get any config hosted on GitHub.
+You will see an error similar to the following while deploying the extension:

     ```json
     {